MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/03-Ex1-1-use-word-develop-communication-brief.md

 ---
 lab:
   title: 'Exercise 1, Task 1: Use Copilot in Word to develop a strategic communication brief'
-  description: '<br/If this scenario happened to you as well, the workaround would be to ask Copilot to create the text for each suggestion and then insert that into the corresponding section in the document.
+  description: 'If this scenario happened to you as well, the workaround would be to ask Copilot to create the text for each suggestion and then insert that into the corresponding section in the document.
 While we’re not going to take up any more time in this exercise to do these steps, if you have time, feel free to give it a try.
 However, we did want you to see how Copilot sometimes operates.
 And always keep in mind the prompting best practice that you learned earlier in this training: If Copilot doesn’t provide your desired results, you should iterate and adapt your prompts accordingly.'
   duration: 48 minutes
   level: 100
   islab: true